Tungstic/QR-Code-Challenge-for-Frontend-Mentor/README.md

 # Frontend Mentor - QR code component solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+I'm not including a link because the screenshot represent all there is to it.

 ## Table of contents